Are you considering flying Gulf Air with a baby or toddler–or any kids under 12? Lucky you!

 On select flights, families flying Gulf Air with a baby or young child will not only have baby food, diapers, wipes, baby powder, baby lotion, and baby bibs provided in flight, but they will also have the assistance of a Sky Nanny to help with any children under 12 years.

 What is a Sky Nanny?
 She’s a flight attendant with special training in assisting families in flight–imagine that!
 She’s there to help with the little things, but also with the big ones.
 Like helping to keep your kids entertained or even bouncing your baby while you…get…sleep.
 Just imagine how much happier that must make everyone on board (United, please make a note of it).

 Other Gulf Air perks for families flying with children:

 Priority Boarding: As you might imagine, Gulf Air is very thoughtful in other ways that make a big difference for families as well.
 They give priority check in as well as priority boarding to families with young children.

-Lap-held Children: Plus, lap infants (flying without a paid seats) are entitled to one free checked bag up to 10 kilos (22 lbs), and a stroller or car seat can also be checked for no fee.
+Lap-held Children on Gulf Air: Plus, lap infants (flying without a paid seats) are entitled to one free checked bag up to 10 kilos (22 lbs), and a stroller or car seat can also be checked for no fee.

 Gulf Air’s Child Discounts: Children 2 years up to 12 years may also get a 25% discounted fare on some routes, though some special offers may prove to be a better deal depending on the timing and route.
 To compare your family’s best overall fare, check your dates of travel on www.gulfair.com or use one of these sites that factors in the child’s age and available discount by airline (remember, not all do!) and may also have special offers or promo codes for extra discounts: